Visethboti/trc-website/src/content/news-releases/en/3-news-release.md

 isCarousel: false
 image: src/asset/media/news-release/3-news-release/thumbnail.webp
 title: Announcement on Deactivation and Resale of Consumers' Mobile Phone Numbers and Deductions from Mobile Phone Number Account Balances Contrary to Applicable Law and Regulation
+description: Announcement on Deactivation and Resale of Consumers' Mobile Phone Numbers and Deductions from Mobile Phone Number Account Balances Contrary to Applicable
 author: Telecommunication Regulator of Cambodia
 lang: en
 type: news-release